starmaid/pulseofexploration/README.md

     Are you sure you want to continue connecting (yes/no/[fingerprint])?
     ```

-14. Login to the `pi` account.
-The default password is `raspberry`.
+13. Login to your user account with the password you set.
 While you type the password, the characters will not appear.

-15. Enter `passwd` and follow the instructions to change the default password.

-16. Install git to download the files from this repository.
+14. Download the files from this repository.

     ```
-    sudo apt install git
-    ```

-17. Download the files from this repository.

-    ```
     git clone https://github.com/starmaid/pulseofexploration.git
     ```

-18. Navigate to, make executable, and run the install script.
+15. Navigate to, make executable, and run the install script.
 Get a cup of tea, it will take some time.

     ```
     cd ./pulseofexploration